liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 * Size of primitive data type

-    The size of the primitive data type is fixd, as following:
+    The size of the primitive data type is fixd, as follows:

     |Data type          | 32 bit JVM | 64 bit -UseCompressedOops | 64bit +UseCompressedOops |
     |---|---|---|---|